 Therapeutic alliance in Emotional Safeness Therapy

 Emotional Safeness Therapy views the therapeutic relationship not as a mere facilitator of change, but as an active agent of change.
 It is thought to directly contribute to the therapy outcomes through a synergy of neuro-affective, cognitive and behavioral processes, well researched and described in literature.
-Thus, in EST, the quality of the therapeutic relationship is prioritized over other elements of therapy and must never be sacrificed for adherence.
+Thus, in EST, the quality of the therapeutic relationship is prioritized over other elements of therapy and must never be sacrificed for adherence to protocols.
 That’s why systematic and structured feedback on the quality of therapeutic relationship is an inherent part of the treatment and is viewed as a core strategy of change.

-And yeah, some of its critics say that it’s not yet “evidence-based”.
-Well, to the contrary, I would say.
-Is there anything more evidence based than the role of therapeutic alliance, human connection, empowerment and safeness in maintaining mental health and welfare?
 How about the EST protocol then?
 Well, there’s evidence that no protocol is evidence based, since clients get better when therapists don’t follow protocols.
 Actually, when I was writing this post, a new systematic review has been published showing that manualized treatments are not more effective than non-manualized treatments.

 Building the context of change in EST

 So, how do we build the interpersonal context of change in Emotional Safeness Therapy?
 There are three core elements of the therapeutic relationship in EST: mutual respect, validation and safeness.
 Respect implies that the client’s goals and expectations are always taken seriously and viewed as legitimate, even if unachievable.